JiaHao0607/Java-assessment/README.md

  2. Test the program to verify it works as expected:
   * Create a new student.
-  * Enrroll the student to few courses.
+  * Enrol the student to a few courses.
   * Grade the student.
   * Show the students and courses summary and verify that data is correct.